RasaHQ/rasa/README.md

 Rasa's primary purpose is to help build contextual, layered conversations with lots of back-and-forth.
-To have a real conversation, you need to use your memory and build on things said previously.
+To have a real conversation, your bot needs to have some memory and build on things said previously.
 Rasa lets you do that in a scalable way.

 There is more background information here: